 NTMP is an integer value corresponding to the number of specified stream boundary conditions to follow.
 For the first stress period, this value must be greater than or equal to zero, but may be less than zero in subsequent stress periods.

+If NTMP >= 0, NTMP is the number of stream boundary conditions.

+If NTMP = -1, stream boundary conditions from the previous stress period are reused for the current stress period.

-(Read item 6 for each NTMP boundary condition)
+(Read item 8 for each NTMP boundary condition)

-8 Record: ISEGBC, IRCHBC, ISFBCTYP, (CBCSF(n), n=1, NCOMP)
+8 Record: ISFNBC, ISFBCTYP, (CBCSF(n), n=1, NCOMP)

 Format: Free

-ISEGBC in an integer value that is the segment number for which the current boundary condition will be applied.

-IRCHBC is an integer value that is the reach number for which the current boundary condition will be applied.
+ISFNBCin an integer value that is the reach number for which the current boundary condition will be applied.

-ISFBCTYP is an integer value that specifies, for ISEGBC/IRCHBC, what the boundary condition type is:
+ISFBCTYP is an integer value that specifies, for ISFNBC, what the boundary condition type is:

 = 0, a headwater boundary.
 That is, for streams entering at the boundary of the simulated domain that need a specified concentration, use ISFBCTYP = 0;